Xaik89/ml_pipeline/README.md

 2) from another terminal: source poetry virtual env in  ~/.cache/pypoetry/virtualenvs/...
 3) run script to init DB and S3: `bash scripts/create_and_fill_db.sh`
 4) run queries: `python api.py --query {number_of_query}`
-   (number_of_query can be a number from 1 to 5, check api code to understand what options you have)
+   (number_of_query can be a number from 1 to 5, check api code to understand which options you have)

 5) you can run jupyter notebook with examples from this repo that uses api code.